 Reasons why working out with friends is one of the most effective ways to beat tension:

-- To begin with, any kind of physical exercise like walking or running will cause a slight increase in blood pressure as the muscles need more blood that time.
+- To begin with, any kind of physical exercise like walking or running will cause a slight increase in blood pressure as the muscles need more blood at that time.
 However, this kind of increase in blood pressure is only temporary and will not cause any harm in patients with hypertension unless they are exerting themselves too hard.
 Your blood pressure will return to normal in under 5-10 minutes of stopping the exercise.
 Plus, while running with your friend, your mood levels will be stable and pleasant.

 - Doctors suggest that mild exercise and jogging can actually decrease blood pressure in individuals with hypertension and help in its management.
 By constantly scheduling your jogging sessions with your friend, you also bring in discipline into your life.

 - A healthy friend equals a healthy you!
 Regular exercise and mild running makes one’s heart stronger and accustomed to a physical routine work out.
 It’s like a training system for your heart, and over time, your heart will be able to pump more blood with less exertion or pressure.
 This is the result you want.
 Also, read 20 tips for a healthy heart.

 - If you find that you have hypertension but it is not too severe, then regular exercise and running can help to bring it back to normal and also prevent it from increasing.
 Consistency is key, which your friend will help you with.
 Constantly ensure to motivate each other to stay healthy.

 - Prolonged hypertension puts one at risk of developing other cardiovascular diseases.
 In such cases, running and physical activity (including mild weight lifting) can significantly cut down the chances of any cardiovascular event.